 As a farmer-owned cooperative, Cabot works in partnership with the Vermont Dairy Industry, the Vermont Cheese Council, and state agencies including Agriculture and Tourism.
 And since we are a small state, we work closely with our friends and neighbors in related industries.
 So if you have a question we can’t answer, chances are we know someone who can!

+Coloring was originally added to distinguish where the Cheddar cheese was made (yellow cheeses derive their color from an additive).
 Cheddar Cheeses made in the New England states—including Cabot Cheddar Cheese made in Vermont—traditionally do not contain color additives, (we use a natural, plant-based coloring called Annatto), and retain their natural white color.

 In fact, the process allows Cheddar cheese to reach the next stage—the sharp crumbly texture we love!
 Simply wipe off excess moisture, wrap the cheese in fresh plastic wrap and store in the refrigerator.